citsystems/jsify/docs/_sources/intro.rst.txt

 Introduction
 =============

 The Jsify library provides a powerful suite of tools for working with JSON-like data structures in Python.
-At its core, the library introduces the `Object` class, which allows for attribute-style access and dynamic manipulation of data, closely mimicking the behavior of JavaScript objects.
+At its core, the library introduces the `Object` class, which allows for attribute-style access (using dot notation) and dynamic manipulation of data, closely mimicking the behavior of JavaScript objects.
 This makes it particularly well-suited for developers working in environments where JSON data is prevalent, such as in web development, API integrations, and data processing tasks.

 **Key Concept: Wrapping the Original Object**